GA-Dallas/The_FERN_Stack/README.md

 Now it's time to begin creating components for our project!

-The architecture of this project will be fairly straightforward.
+The architecture of this project is fairly straightforward.
-We'll have one parent component, which will be our "smart component", this component will be in charge of passing data/methods down to our stateless functional components, or "presentational" components if you will.
+We'll have one parent "smart component", this component is charged with passing certain members down to our stateless functional components as props ... i.e. component state and methods.

-Create a directory inside of `./src` named `components`.
+Create a directory named `components` inside of `./src`.

 Inside of `./src/components/` create two files:
 - `Dashboard.js`
 - `Login.js`